by Gary. M. Anstey, chief researcher of the Anstey story project.

-Alfred Roy Anstee, known as Roy, a member of the Potsgrove Anstees, was born on 7 January 1886 in Portsea near Portsmouth to parents Alfred Ernest Anstee and Mary Elizabeth Clark.
-He was brother to fellow Anstey Hero Thomas Cornelius Anstee.
-His father died when he was a young boy, so by the 1891 Census Roy was living with his mother and stepfather James Edward Cobden in Portsea.
+PO 40.
+Alfred Roy Anstee: Known as Roy, he was born on 7 January 1886 in Portsea near Portsmouth to parents Alfred Ernest Anstee (PO 21) and Mary Elizabeth Clark.
+His father died when he was a young boy, so by the 1891 Census he was living with his mother and stepfather James Edward Cobden in Portsea.

 On 21 August 1916 he embarked from Halifax, Nova Scotia with the 138th Battalion on the ship ‘SS Olympic‘, arriving in England on 30 August 1916.
 Then on 8 December 1916 he was transferred to the 128th Battalion at Bramshott and a few days later, on 14 December 1916, he was transferred to the 49th Canadian Battalion and proceeded overseas to France.

-Roy was taken “sick with scabies” to ‘No 39 General Hospital‘ in Havre from “in the field” on 20 April 1917, returning to duty a week later.
-His Discharge Report also notes that Roy “says he was blown up in April 1917 when his ear discharged” – this would probably have occurred during the Battle of Arras, though we seek confirmation of that.
+He was taken “sick with scabies” to ‘No 39 General Hospital‘ in Havre from “in the field” on 20 April 1917, returning to duty a week later.
+His Discharge Report also notes that he “says he was blown up in April 1917 when his ear discharged” – this would probably have occurred during the Battle of Arras, though we seek confirmation of that.